-Ship-to-Ship Combat: Most of TTG's older fandom comes from fans of the 2003 cartoon; as a result, as of both "Terra-ized" and "Matched," the fandom has revived the Ship to Ship Combat between BB/Raven and BB/Terra shippers.
+Most of Teen Titans Go!'s older fandom comes from fans of the 2003 cartoon; as a result, as of both "Terra-ized" and "Matched," the fandom has revived the Ship to Ship Combat between BB/Rae and BB/Terra shippers.

 The pies made out of people.
 The Titans even ate some.

-If you know what "owl pellets" were, Beast Boy puking it into Cyborg's cereal as a prank is this in spades.
+If you know what "owl pellets" were, Beast Boy puking it into Cyborg's cereal as a prank "Ghost Boy" is this in spades.

 Muscley Robin.
 Especially when he flexes his buttcheeks.

 The entirety of the "Parasite" episode.
 "Parry" is just nasty.

 It's bad enough that it was on the floor beforehand, but Cyborg eating a moldy 30 year old pizza in "Staring at the Future" was pretty gross.

 Beast Boy agonizingly pushing a banana into his head through his ear in "Brain Food".

 Robin regurgitating ping pong balls nonstop at the end of "Real Magic."